habib256/thymioHTTP/README.md

 2020-07-20 VERHILLE Arnaud

-The main goal of this project is to provide an access to the Thymio(s) from the [Berkeley Snap!](https://snap.berkeley.edu/),Scratch like programming langage.
+The main goal of this project is to provide an access to the Thymio(s) from the [Berkeley Snap!](https://snap.berkeley.edu/), Scratch+++ like programming langage.
 This is a javascript node-based application that create an ws:// access to the thymio-device-manager running under Thymio Suite 2.x.